roundfly/BuildTime/README.md

 }
 ```

-### Reduce amount of private extensions
+### Reduce amount of extensions

-Private extensions add 150-200 MS per extension.
+Extensions add 150-200 MS per extension.
 Common sense dictates that we should extend classes which we are not the author of rather than using this language feature as a tool for styling/grouping methods in our own codebase.

 #### Prefer:
 ```swift